SCSVEL/playwright-python-boilerplate/README.md

-# playwright-python-boilerplate
+# Playwright-python
-Some boilerplate for playwright python approach
+Just some boiler plate code to jump start with playwright python testing